 Maryland and Delaware

 Delaware and Maryland are home to over 20 species of snakes, including Northern Copperheads, Timber Rattlesnakes, Garter Snakes, and Northern Racers.
 They have been known to make their way into human dwellings and can end up in a variety of different places in your home.
 We often find snakes in a homeowner’s pool or screened porch, but they have also been known to find hidden spaces in a home’s interior to inhabit.
+We provide our services to Easton, St. Michaels, Oxford, Queenstown, Centerville, and many other areas of Maryland and Delaware.

 To many people there is no thought worse than having a snake slithering around their own home, but how can you tell if there’s a snake in your home?
 Besides simply seeing one, there are several signs you can look for to tell you that you have a snake in your home.